lyzidiamond/lyzidiamond.github.com/content/about/index.md

 My career has taken many different turns, but in every role I've been focused on explaining things clearly to help people learn and grow.
 I believe writing well is difficult, but worth the effort.

-**I am currently looking for a job!** Update on what I'm looking for coming soon, but it's basically technical writer/content engineer roles.

 In my non-computer life, I enjoy playing music (handbells/bass), making art (drawing/knitting), and watching football (Oregon Ducks/Buffalo Bills/I'll watch basically any football game tbh).

 ## contact